 Orthodontic issues can affect anyone.
 Malocclusion, or a “bad bite”, can cause problems with chewing, oral hygiene, speaking, aesthetics and other dental problems.

 Malocclusions are often genetic, but they can be caused by early or late loss of baby teeth, thumb sucking, dental disease, poor dental hygiene, traumatic accidents, birth defects or other medical conditions.
 Orthodontic treatment performed by Dr. Michael Berger can improve both the functionality of your bite and the appearance of your smile.

 Below are some examples of the most common orthodontic problems.

-The appearance and function of your teeth are impacted by this type of bite.
-It is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.
+Excessive overjet is characterized by the upper front teeth extending too far forward or the lower teeth not extending forward enough.
+This malocclusion can affect speech.

-The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
+This is characterized by the lower front teeth biting into the roof of the mouth.

 Crowding occurs when teeth have insufficient room to erupt from the gum.
 Crowding can often be corrected by expansion, and many times, tooth removal can be avoided.

 Spacing problems may be caused by missing teeth, or they may only be a cosmetic or aesthetic issue.

 Underbites are a type of crossbite, where the lower front teeth bite in front of the upper teeth.
 Underbites can be a sign that the low jaw is out-growing the upper jaw.
 If left un-treated, patients with underbites sometimes require jaw surgery to correct their bite.